 By car

 If you are hiring a car, then its pretty easy – just head west.
-However, the toll fare on the highway (A22) is steep at around 18€/car (!).
-So if you are not in a rush, take the N125.
-It runs parallel to the highway and doesn’t make the trip much longer.
+The toll fares on the highway (A22) are now free!

 If you don’t want to hire a car for your stay, but would like the ease of driving to Lagos, Luzcar has a nice service.
 You can pick up the car at Faro airport, drive it to Lagos and drop it off at their office on the main Avenida.
 This will cost you 45€.
 If you want to keep the car for more days, the daily rate drops to around 25€/day.

-By public transport: BUS + BUS
+By public transport:

 From the bus station, walk out from to the Avenida, then head to the right, walking along the water for 500 meters.
 When you see the taxi rank you’re at the town central plaza.